 In the situation where there are osteoblastic bone metastases (e.g., prostate cancer, carcinoid, etc.) and there is protrusion into the pleural space from disruption of the periosteum, a thoracoscope can be used to localize the lesion and guide location of the incision.
 We typically place the incision for the thoracoscope in the anticipated location of the chest tube.
 Once the lesion is identified, we then plan the incision for the rib resection.

 VATS has typically been used in pulmonary or intra-thoracic operations.
 Its use for chest wall operations is more complex and is not commonly performed.
 However, with the improvement in VATS instruments and technology, there is increasing indications for use VATS for chest wall surgery.

 Conflicts of Interest: The author has no conflicts of interest to declare.

 - McKenna RJ Jr, Mahtabifard A, Swanson SJ.
 Atlas of Minimally Invasive Thoracic Surgery (VATS): Expert Consult.
 Elsevier Health Sciences, 2010.

 - Demmy TL, Yendamuri S, Hennon MW, et al. Thoracoscopic maneuvers for chest wall resection and reconstruction.
 J Thorac Cardiovasc Surg 2012;144:S52-7.
 [Crossref] [PubMed]

-Cite this article as: Onugha O. Video-assisted and minimally-invasive wall chest surgery—finding the balance.
+Cite this article as: Onugha O. Is there a role for video-assisted thoracic surgery in chest wall surgery?
 J Vis Surg 2017;3:89.